Learn how to ship impactful customer journeys with Builder

 • Devtools is connected to the same Builder Space as your codebase.

-2. In Figma, select the component you want to map.
+2. In Figma, select the component to map.

-6. In the prompt that opens in Figma, grant access to the Builder CLI by clicking the Allow access button.
+6. When you are prompted, select the local component you want to map.
+If you have a lot of components, filter for a particular component by starting to type its name.6.
+In the prompt that opens in Figma, grant access to the Builder CLI by clicking the Allow access button.

 Publishing your Figma mappings doesn’t update your repo but pushes the updated mappings into your Builder space.
 This ensures that the mappings are applied the next time someone generates code in the Figma plugin.